orgua/shepherd_v2_planning/docs/70_network/timesync_tune_ptp.md

 ### Tuning Config with delay_filter_length for ptp4l

-- a higher filter length, shows very slow asymptotic behaviour, but clock seems more stable ⇾ try higher pi_integral_value
+- a higher filter length, shows very slow asymptotic behavior, but clock seems more stable ⇾ try higher pi_integral_value
 - change from 10 to 20 had huge success
 - change to 30 and restart of both nodes brought a very slow startup.
 1800 s (30min) for sub 1 us (CS-edges)
     - could be improved by raising limit for clock-skew